-After Step 3 has been completed, we will direct you to attend a New Student Workshop to familiarize yourself with the online registration process.
-You will then be instructed to meet with an advisor who will help you select courses appropriate for your degree and/or certificate.
+After Step 3 has been completed, you will be instructed to meet with an advisor who will help you select courses appropriate for your degree and/or certificate.
 Please be prepared to pay a portion of your college fees at time of registration if your financial aid is not in place.
-For further information students can call the Admissions Office at 860-412-7220.